gvazdas/l4d2_zombie_master/README.md

 # l4d2_zombie_master
-Replace AI director with a player, the zombie master, in Coop and Survival.
+Replace Valve's AI director with a spectating player, the zombie master, in Coop and Survival.